innomatic/innomatic-application-skeleton/README.md

 - package (default target): builds a distributable application archive inside the build folder.
 - source: builds a source archive inside the build folder.
-- deploy-to-vagrant: builds the application archive and deploy it to a local Innomatic Platform vagrant installation (see next chapter).
+- deploy-to-vagrant: builds the application archive and deploy it to a local Innomatic Platform Vagrant installation (see next chapter).

 ## Deploying to a Vagrant machine